Shapedsundew9/binary-history-buffer/README.md

-# Binary History Buffer (BHB)
+# Binary History Buffer Log2 (BHBL2)

-BHB record the state history of a binary varibale at reducing fidelity as the history ages.
+BHB record the state history of a binary variable at reducing fidelity as the history ages.
 The primary use case is in implementing temporal effectivness tables. e.g. Given N operations to choose from record the success or failure of each application of each operation in a binary string.
 To prevent the binary string consuming too much memory store longer segements of older history at reduced fidelity.